1300 088 065

 How to calculate YTD commission income?

 Most banks will let you use all of your commission income towards your loan application if you have a 20% deposit.
-If you have less than a 20% deposit, they may accept a lower amount of commission (sometimes as low as 50%).
+If you have less than a 20% deposit, they may accept a lower commission (sometimes as low as 50%).

 Bonus: Tips for getting a loan when you have a unique income

 When it comes to getting a home loan, every case is unique.
-Here are some types of unique income and how you can get a home loan if you have these types of income.
+Here are some types of unique income and how you can get a home loan if you have these types of income:

-• Recently self-employed.
 In most cases, lenders will want you to have 2 years’ tax returns, which can be very hard, especially if you have just started your business.
 There are some lenders who can consider 1 year’s financials provided you have 18 months of ABN history.
-The good news is there are others that will waive it completely.
+The good news is that there are others that will waive it completely.
 In most cases, they require a 20% deposit, but it’s on a case-by-case basis.

 In conclusion, having a unique income should not disqualify you from getting a home loan.
 There are so many lenders with so many different policies, and a no from one lender isn’t a no from all of them.
 The right mortgage broker will be able to find a solution for you.